TROUBADOUR000/AMD/readme.md

 ```

 ## Training Example
 All training scripts are located in the `./scripts` directory.
-To train a model using the weather dataset, run the following command:
+The details of the hyper-parameter settings are in Appendix C.4 in our paper.
+To train a model using the `weather` dataset, run the following command:

 ```bash
 ./scripts/Weather.sh